19 Things BuzzFeed Tech Tried And Liked In 2017

 Nazis on Twitter!
 Russians on Facebook!
 Terrorists in Times Square!
 Men behaving horribly, everywhere!
 Good God, we're moving our embassy to Jerusalem?
 Well I'm sure that will go great...
 2017 is basically one long, anxiety-inducing, pertinacious breaking news event.

 There was this moment in August, when I was sitting in the Amtrak station with my wife as we prepared to set off for a week in the mountains, when we watched a bellicose Trump on cable TV, saying of North Korea that maybe he wasn't harsh enough.
 And it just nearly fucking broke me.
 I'm a Gen X'er who grew up on The Day After and On the Beach and Alas, Babylon.
 Not long before that speech, I'd been in Seattle, where the newspaper had a picture of North Korean nukes on the front page.
-In San Francisco, the parlor game du jour is calculating whether or not you have enough time to across the Bay Bridge and over the hills after a launch is detected but before impact.
+In San Francisco, the parlor game du jour is calculating whether or not you have enough time to get across the Bay Bridge and over the hills after a launch is detected but before impact.
 (Spoiler: No one does.)
 Shit is existential on the West Coast.
 I watched Trump on TV, looked out the window at the robin's-egg blue sky, and imagined as intently as I could what an inbound missile would look like.
 This was not a healthy thought.

 And so we're all dealing, in whatever ways we can.
 For example, my wife gave me two days alone in a cabin in the woods to chill out and think and relax.
 No phone.
 No internet.
 No TV.
 No nothing but me and my thoughts.
 And so I basically spent 48 hours having a massive anxiety attack, then came home and bought a 9 mm handgun, and a fuckton of hollow-point bullets.